Ivy League From Community College: Investing In Better Opportunities

 • Italy

-As well as many other countries that would be way too long of a list to place right here.
-But, you’ve got the idea: Ivy League from community college will place you in a new environment of diverse top students, who happen to be quite motivated.
+As well as many other countries that would make way too long of a list to place right here.
+But you've got the idea: Ivy League from community college will place you in a new environment of diverse top students who happen to be quite motivated.

-Transferring into an environment of motivated students, you’ll be more likely to be motivated too.
-Plus, since those students were successful in the past, it’s reasonable to think that they will be successful in the future too.
-And if you just happen to be friends with a lot of successful people later on, it can’t hurt, right?
+Transferring into an environment of motivated students, you'll be more likely to be motivated as well.
+Plus, since those students were successful in the past, it's reasonable to think that they will continue their patterns of success in the future.
+And if you just happen to be friends with a lot of successful people later on, it can't hurt, right?

 Landing The Highest Demanded Jobs & Careers

-It’s a pretty simple connection to make – the top companies have their choice of which students to pick.
+It's a pretty simple connection to make - the top companies have their choice of which students to hire.
 Now, these companies are much more likely to recruit students with the best education and most powerful social networks over anyone else.
 So, getting through Ivy League admissions is totally worth it.
 Plus, an Ivy League from community college experience will make you stand out to recruiters.
 It will give you a slightly different background that you can play to your advantage.
-Most employers will be throughly impressed by your move to Ivy League from community college.
+Most employers will be throughly impressed by your move to Ivy League from community college because it shows extremely hard work and commitment to a goal.

 Some of the best paying jobs for the newest undergraduate degree holders reside in the finance industry.
 Why?
-Well, it’s the nature of the industry.
+Well, it's the nature of the industry.
 Many of the business students from Ivy League universities will end up working on Wall Street for anywhere between $55,000 and $135,000 per year.
 This is quite a big range, but it really depends on the bonus of your team.
-That’s what really changes the figures quickly.
-But, not everyone sits in front of a Bloomberg terminal or open barefoot investor website all day, this is just a prime example of how Ivy League from community college can get you the best job positions.
+That's what really changes the figures quickly.
+Don't get me wrong, not everyone sits in front of a Bloomberg terminal or open barefoot investor website all day.
+This is just a prime example of how Ivy League from community college can get you the best job opportunities.

 Can You Put A Price On The Ivy League From Community College Investment?